vbrewer12/pandas-challenge/README.md

 # pandas-challenge
-This is a homework challenge where I analyze school data using what I learned in Pandas
+This repo is the analysis from my SMU Data Science Bootcamp Lecture 4 challenge where I showcased what I learned<br>
+using the Pandas library analyzing the PySchool dataset.